Meetings Archive

 - Contact: Pep Canadell and Francisco Lloret Maya

-- Workshop Website: follow link: Canvi climàtic: cap a una societat "descarbonitzada"
+- Website: Canvi climàtic: cap a una societat "descarbonitzada"

 International Energy Workshop (IEW)